singh-saurabh/Reporting_App/README.md

-# SIH Application
-This application is designed under the supervision of Ministry of Water Resources in the period of Smart India Hackathon - 2019.

-##Team
-Squirtle Squad

-###Team Leader
-Saurabh Singh

 This application uses techstacks:
 * `Android` and `Django REST server`
 * `Blockchain` for immutability and transparency of the procedure.
 Blockchain is made using the database `BigChainDB`.